 No embedded links may be included in the files submitted for this conference.
 Link URLs may be included as text in the body of the paper as long as the Word file and PDF files do not contain any active hyperlinks.

-Use left justification, and 10 point bold capital lettering.
+Use left justification, all caps, and 10 point bold lettering.